CalebABG/SparkzEngine/README.md

 Graph mode is built for visualizing equations :D, a very handy feature, one which I personally use to help understand exactly what's going on in a particular function.
 In this mode the equation / function parser is powered by Javas JavaScript Script Engine.
 You are able to enter virtually any function (as long as it's in terms of y=) and be able to graph it.
 It has many handy functions such as: ```Sin, Cos, Tan, Asin, Acos, Atan, Log, Sqrt(square root), Abs(absolute value)```; just to name a few.

 Ragdoll mode is a mode for simulating realistic physics using [Verlet Integration](https://en.wikipedia.org/wiki/Verlet_integration).
 In this mode you're able to create different elements which model real life object that are affected by the real worlds forces, such as gravity and friction.
-The elements are: Points, Sticks, IK Chains, Boxes, Elastic Meshes, Solid Meshes and Cloth.
+The elements are: ```Points, Sticks, IK Chains, Boxes, Elastic Meshes, Solid Meshes and Cloth```.

 Developing this Engine has been one of the most fun things I've done and I've learned so much and I couldn't be more proud of sticking with an idea which I didn't think at first was possible.
 I'm incredibly happy to be able to share this with you all!
 Thank you to everyone who has and continues to support me!